acts-project/acts/docs/tracking.md

 :::

-A vertex is a point within the detector, where an interaction or a decay occured.
+A vertex is a point within the detector, where an interaction or a decay occurred.
 We distinguish between primary vertices (from collisions/interactions) and secondary vertices (from subsequent particle decays), see {numref}`vertexing_illust`.
 Primary vertices are further divided into hard-scatter and pile-up vertices.
 While primary vertices are located in